haveyoumetdenz/task-vantage/src/test/README.md

 # Unit & Integration Testing Guide

-This directory contains unit and integration tests for Task Vantage.
+This directory contains unit and integration tests for Task Flow.
 For comprehensive testing documentation, see [TESTING.md](../../TESTING.md) in the root directory.

 ## Quick Start